Even though it’s not technically difficult to officially register your business with the US and state government, it can be quite intimidating.

 Locating and filing for the basic selling permits is fairly straightforward but what you really have to watch out for are all of the special permits you might need to obtain.

 For example, at one point my wife and I wanted to sell baby clothes and other baby related items online.
 Turns out that there are requirements that all baby goods need to get tested for chemicals at an independent testing site before you can sell them.

 This testing is very expensive and must be done on a per item basis.

 Use A Service To Help You

-In any case, my wife and I went through all of these things more or less manually but if we were to do it all over again, we would use a service like Legal Zoom to take of everything for us.
-For a reasonable fee, they will do the research and tell you all of the necessary permits that are required for your business.
-They will even file them for you at an additional cost.
+In any case, my wife and I went through all of these things more or less manually but if we were to do it all over again, we would use a service like CorpNet to take care of everything for us.

 Seriously, your time should be spent building up your business and not on minute details like looking up rules and regulations.
 If you feel that you are spending way too much time wading through the red tape, it makes sense to pay an expert to do the work for you.

 Check Out The Rest Of My Small Business Startup Guide Series